 Bosutinib (Bosulif®) is another TKI that targets the BCR-ABL protein.
 At this time, this drug is only approved by the US Food and Drug Administration to treat patients after they have been treated with another TKI.

 Common side effects are usually mild and include diarrhea, nausea, vomiting, abdominal pain, rash, fever, fatigue, and low blood cell counts (including low platelet counts, low red blood cell counts, and low white blood cell counts).
 Less often, this drug can also cause problems with fluid retention, liver damage, and severe allergic reaction.
 Your doctor will check your blood test results regularly to watch for problems with your liver and low blood counts.

-Ponatinib (Iclusig™) is a new TKI targeting the BCR-ABL protein.
+Ponatinib (Iclusig®) is a new TKI targeting the BCR-ABL protein.
 Because of risks of some serious side effects, this drug is only used to treat patients with CML after they have already been treated with another TKI.
-This drug is especially helpful because it can work in CML patients whose cancer cells have a certain gene mutation that keeps all the other TKIs don’t.
-In some patients with CML, treatment with a TKI can cause the cancer cells to develop a particular gene change (called the T315I mutation) that makes other TKIs not work.
+This drug is especially helpful because it can work in CML patients whose cancer cells have a certain gene mutation that keeps all the other TKIs from being effective.
+In some CML patients, treatment with a TKI can cause the cancer cells to develop a particular gene change called the T315I mutation.
+This mutation keeps other TKIs from working.
 Ponatinib is the first TKI to work against CML cells that have this mutation.

-This drug is taken as a pill, once a day.
+This drug is a pill taken once a day.

 Last Medical Review: 02/24/2015